By Dan Boutin and Hasnain Millwala

 The Modern, Multi-Tier Supply Chain

-When we think about visibility in the supply chain, we usually mean “where’s my stuff?”
+When we think about supply chain visibility, we usually mean “where’s my stuff?”

 However, there is another kind of visibility I hear about every day when talking to our retail customers: second-tier supplier visibility.